djaodjin/djaodjin-saas/docs/ledger.rst

 Use of Service
 ^^^^^^^^^^^^^^

-Each time a provider delivers a service to a client, a transaction is recorded that goes from the provider ``Income`` account to the client ``Payable`` account.
+Each time a provider delivers a service to a customer, a transaction is recorded that goes from the provider ``Income`` account to the customer ``Payable`` account.

     yyyy/mm/dd description
-               client:Payable                       amount
+               customer:Payable                       amount
                provider:Income

 Charge Created
 ^^^^^^^^^^^^^^

-When a charge through the payment processor is sucessful, a transaction is created from client payable to provider assets and processor income (fee).
+When a charge through the payment processor is sucessful, a transaction is created from customer payable to provider assets and processor income (fee).

     yyyy/mm/dd description
                provider:Assets        amount_minus_fee
                processor:Income       processor_fee
-               client:Payable
+               customer:Payable

 From an implementation standpoint, two ``Transaction`` records are created, one for the provider and one for the processor.